QamarDeenSoomro/TharDairyNew/APK_BUILD_SUCCESS.md

 ## Notes
 - The `flatDir` warnings are normal and don't affect functionality
-- The APK includes all PWA features: offline support, SMS integration, Firebase sync
+- The APK includes all PWA features: seamless online/offline operation, SMS integration, Firebase sync
-- App works fully offline and syncs when connection is restored
+- App works both offline and online - data syncs automatically when connection is available

 ## Next Steps
 - Test the APK on your Android device